vittorio-corbo/Git_-_Unity_101/README.md

 ## Part 4: How to work in the project
-Now that everything has been setup, this section will show you will operate within your working environment.
-Moreover, some good practices that will save you many a headache.
+Now that everything has been set up, this section will show you will operate within your working environment.
+Moreover, some good practices that will save you many headaches.

-Note: If you are using git bash, you can still follow these instructions, but the specific ways to do this will be in the following link

-Git Normal
+1. How to Git
-1. Pull the latest version
      * (Fork it maybe)
      * Git clone
      * DO THIS FOR BOTH GIT BASH AND DESKTOP (if not choose one)
-2. Do not work on the same scene!
+2. How to work in Unity with Git
-     * Unity scenes are complex binary files that represent the spatial arrangement and settings of all objects in a particular game scene.
+     1. Unity scenes are complex binary files that represent the spatial arrangement and settings of all objects in a particular game scene.
 Working on the same scene simultaneously will lead to merge conflicts that are hard to manually solve due to the binary nature of these files.
-     * It is recommended that each teammate should create their own version of the main scene and work on it.
+     2. It is recommended that each teammate should create their own version of the main scene and work on it.
 A good file management practice is to name your unique scene file with your name.
 For example: VittoMainScene
+     3. adsf
+     4. asdf
+     5. asdf
+     6. Builds
+        * Make sure they are in .gitignore and you do not push it.

 3. Merge Conflict
      * If merge conflicts happen in a C# script that is manually coded, approach it with this guide: https://www.freecodecamp.org/news/resolve-merge-conflicts-in-git-a-practical-guide/
      * When Unity Scene files merge conflict does happen, the easiest approach would be to only keep one version of the scene file and remove all other changes.

 [Git Bash](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)

+Note: If you are using git bash, you can still follow these instructions, but the specific ways to do this will be in the following link

+Git Normal

 ## Conclusion
-pizza
+Our guide primarily introduces the basics of working on games, whether collaboratively or solo.
+However, managing a project extends beyond these initial steps.
+It's crucial to track tasks and maintain communication within your team.
+Therefore, we encourage you to explore additional resources to elevate your game development journey further.

 ## Future Resources
 pizza